MARRIAGE REGISTRATION IN THAILAND

 All you need to know before marrying in Thailand

-If it is true that the proverbs often contain the quintessence of the popular wisdom matured through centuries of real life experience, never a proverb has been more appropriate as our in case of marriage in Thailand, especially if the spouses come, as often happens here, from distant, different cultures.
+If it is true that the proverbs often contain the quintessence of the popular wisdom matured through centuries of real-life experience, never a motto has been more appropriate as our in case of marriage in Thailand, especially if the spouses come, as often happens here, from distant, different cultures.

-In theory in Thailand, registering a marriage or dissolving it can be extremely easy.
-In fact to marry your sweetheart, provided that you are single, it will be enough to show proof of celibacy and a few more routinedocuments.
+In theory in Thailand, registering a marriage or dissolving it can be effortless.
+In fact, to marry your sweetheart provided that you are single, it will be enough to show proof of celibacy and a few more routine documents.
 Similarly, in case of complete agreement, to divorce is even easier, even if the marriage has produced offspring.
 If the spouses are in full agreement, it suffices to go back to the municipality and subscribe a document of divorce in front of two witnesses.
 Et...voilà...!
 Les jeux sont fait! ...but ...really?
-Is it really so easy?
+Is it so easy?
 How many people do you know who, after years of marriage, actually divorce without any conflicts, demands or contrasts?

-As we all know a marriage is a private contract though partly regulated by law.
-In most western countries, at the moment of the subscription of the contract, we are in front of a choice: choose the "regime" of community or the one of separation of property.
+As we all know, marriage is a private contract though partly regulated by law.
+In most western countries, at the moment of the subscription of the contract, we find ourself in front of a choice: choose the "regime" of community or the one of separation of property.

-In the first case, all goods that you will buy before the marriage will remain yours, in the second case all assets purchased after the marriage will be common property.
-In Thailand the spouses, at the moment of the registration of the marriage can, in the same way, register an agreement choosing the "sin som rot" (community) or "sin suan tua" (separation) with the difference that such a choice is much wider then in the West and it can go much further then a simple choice of community or separation of property.
-Provided that such a pact respects the law, it can be enforced by a court in case one of the spouses should fail to respect it and it will make a solid ground to avoid future conflicts.
+In the first case, all goods that you will buy before the marriage will remain yours, in the second case, all assets purchased after the wedding will be common property.
+In Thailand the spouses, at the moment of the registration of the marriage can, in the same way, register an agreement choosing the "sin som rot" (community) or "sin suan tua" (separation) with the difference that such a choice is much more extensive than in the West, and it can go much further than a simple option of community or separation of property.
+Provided that such a pact respects the law, it can be enforced by a court in case one of the spouses should fail to respect it, and it will make a solid ground to avoid future conflicts.

-Despite that globalization is quickly flattening differences and sadly canceling many of the local traditions that used to make the world so various, in Thailand the "Kah Sin Sot", a dowry "upside down", is still deeply-rooted and respected.
-The groom must pay a dowry to the family of the bride and, even though such a habit doesn't officially entail legal consequences, it still has a great influence on the "way of seeing" the marriage in its whole significance.
+Even though globalization is quickly flattening differences and sadly canceling many of the local traditions that used to make the world so various, in Thailand the "Kah Sin Sot," a dowry "upside down," is still deeply-rooted and respected.
+The groom must pay a dowry to the family of the bride and, even though such a habit doesn't officially entail legal consequences, it still has a significant influence on the "way of seeing" the marriage in its full significance.

-In a Thai marriage the "Kah Sin Sot" can not be included in the "Sin Som Rot" (the common goods) and belongs to the parents of the bride.
-On the contrary the spouses can derogate to the regime of "common property" partly or totally, for example indicating one or more particular property that one of the spouses intendsto buy or specifying that anything purchased after the marriage will remain of exclusive property of the purchaser.
-But the possibilities offered by the pre-marital agreements are not limited to material goods, they can also foreseemany other aspects of a future separation including the custody of children.
+In a Thai marriage, the "Kah Sin Sot" can not be included in the "Sin Som Rot" (the common goods) and belongs to the parents of the bride.
+On the contrary, the spouses can derogate to the regime of "common property" partly or totally, for example indicating one or more particular property that one of the spouses intends to buy or specifying that anything purchased after the marriage will remain of exclusive property of the purchaser.
+But the possibilities offered by the pre-marital agreements are not limited to material goods, they can also foresee many other aspects of future separation, including the custody of children.

-Unfortunately the majority of foreigners marrying Thai nationals, so used to the western strict limits and rules, ignore the wide discretion admitted by the Thai legal system and rarely subscribe and register a properly set up, clear pre-marital covenant which in most cases would avoid never-ending conflicts, litigations and stress.
+Unfortunately, the majority of foreigners marrying Thai nationals, so used to the western strict limits and rules, ignore the broad discretion admitted by the Thai legal system and rarely subscribe and register an adequately set up, explicit pre-marital covenant which in most cases would avoid never-ending conflicts, litigations, and stress.

-Remember, without a pre-marital agreement all the assets acquired after the marriage will be common property of the spouses in the measure of 50% each (including your brand new beloved car, bike or boat!!) with very few exemptions as donations, gifts and strictly personal goods.
-The spouse can't consequently dispose of more then 50% of the common assets by last will so think well and remember....Clear agreements make for long friendship...in our case we may say...for long marriage!
+Remember, without a pre-marital agreement all the assets acquired after the marriage will be the common property of the spouses in the measure of 50% each (including your brand new beloved car, bike or boat!!) with very few exemptions as donations, gifts, and strictly personal goods.
+The spouse can't consequently dispose of more than 50% of the joint assets by last will so think well and remember....Clear agreements make for long.